What is the difference between ‘How are you?’ and ‘How are you doing?’?

 • “I’m feeling a bit tired, but overall, I’m good” (I feel a little tired, but overall, I’m fine.)

-Finally, it is important to remember that in English the way you ask how the other person is depends on elements such as the closeness y the contextWhile “How are you?” is heard in all kinds of situations, “How are you doing?” is reserved for more informal moments and with people you already have a connection with.
+These types of responses are ideal when you’re looking to start a deeper conversation.
+Finally, it’s important to remember that in English, the way you ask how the other person is depends on elements such as… the closeness y the contextWhile “How are you?” is heard in all kinds of situations, “How are you doing?” is reserved for more informal moments and with people you already have a connection with.